davepinch/pinchy.cc/collections/_wikipedia/Lysergic_acid_diethylamide.md

   - LSD
   - Wikipedia
 ---
-**Lysergic acid diethylamide** (**LSD**), also known colloquially as acid, is a psychedelic drug.
+**Lysergic acid diethylamide**, commonly known as **LSD** (from German *Lysergsäure-diethylamid*) and known colloquially as **acid**, is a potent psychedelic drug.
 Effects typically include intensified thoughts, emotions, and sensory perception.
-At sufficiently high dosages LSD manifests primarily visual, as well as auditory, hallucinations.
+At sufficiently high dosages LSD manifests primarily mental, visual, as well as auditory, hallucinations.
 Dilated pupils, increased blood pressure, and increased body temperature are typical.
-Effects typically begin within half an hour and can last for up to 20 hours.
+Effects typically begin within half an hour and can last for up to 20 hours (although on average the trip lasts 8-12 hours).
 LSD is also capable of causing mystical experiences and ego dissolution.
 It is used mainly as a recreational drug or for spiritual reasons.
 LSD is both the prototypical psychedelic and one of the "classical" psychedelics, being the psychedelics with the greatest scientific and cultural significance.
 LSD is typically either swallowed or held under the tongue.
-It is most often sold on blotter paper and less commonly as tablets, in a watery solution or in gelatin squares.
+It is most often sold on blotter paper and less commonly as tablets, in a watery solution or in gelatin squares called panes.